mattyoung101/slingshot/README.md

 ## Features
 - Diagnostics
-  - Based on the powerful Slang SystemVerilog frontend
+  - Based on the Slang SystemVerilog frontend, which is considered best in its class
-- Advanced completion system
+- Completion system
     - Context-sensitive completion, based off the Slang parse tree, a "best-effort" approach to only recommend valid completions
-    - Slang's parser is highly error resistant, making it excellent for this use case
-- Multi-threaded, high-performance, project-wide index and compilation system
+- Advanced indexing system
+    - Graph-based (DAG with topological sort) automatic dependency tracking between SV documents
+        - Improves performance by only compiling the documents necessary to index a file
+    - Multi-threaded for high-performance on large codebases
 - Simple configuration
   - Slingshot is configured through a simple `.slingshot.toml` file declared in the project's root directory